Walter Manning: Dogfight

 Manning was involved in a dogfight with German planes on Easter morning, April 1, 1945, over the Danube river in Austria.
 The Tuskegee Airmen were escorting B-24 bombers on a bombing mission to the town of St. Polten, Austria.
 On the return trip to their base at Ramitelli Air Field in Italy, the group spotted enemy planes near Wels, Austria.
 There were seven Tuskegee Airmen flying the mission that day who engaged the German planes.
 The American pilots shot down 12 German planes in the dogfight.
-However, three of the Tuskegee Airmen's planes were shot down in return: one pilot was able to crash-land in friendly territory, one was killed outright when he was shot down, and the third pilot was Manning; his plane was damaged so badly that he had to bail out.
+However, three of the Tuskegee Airmen's planes were shot down in return: one pilot was able to crash-land in friendly territory while Flight Officer William Armstrong was killed outright when he was shot down, and the third pilot was Manning; his plane was damaged so badly that he had to bail out.
 He parachuted to a waiting mob but was pulled away by a local policeman.

 Lynching

-Manning was captured and jailed in Austria at a Luftwaffe base near Linz.
+Manning was captured and jailed in Austria at the Hörsching Luftwaffe base near Linz.
 On April 3, 1945, a mob of civilians, agitated by SS troops and abetted by Luftwaffe officers, broke into the jailhouse and tied Manning's hands behind his back.
 They dragged Manning outside and beat him badly.
 They hung a wooden tablet around his neck that read "We help ourselves!
 The Werwolf", and hanged him from a lamppost.

 American soldiers discovered his body in a shallow grave near the air base.
 A civilian had marked the spot with a wooden cross.
 Although they found clear signs of murder, US officials closed his case early.
 Suspects were identified, including two German officers believed to be part of the Werwolf guerrilla group.
 However, nobody was prosecuted.

 Research and commemoration

 In 2013, the Austrian historians Nicole-Melanie Goll and Georg Hoffmann carried out a research project together with Jerry Whiting to examine the fates of downed Allied airmen, including Manning.
 Together they created a database of the 9,000 Allied pilots killed or shot down over Austria.
 The historians discovered that 150 Allied pilots, 101 of them American, were murdered on the ground, most by civilians.
 While white airmen were either shot or beaten to death, Manning was hanged.
-As a result of their findings, the Austrian Army raised a commemoration plaque at the place where Manning was murdered.
+As a result of their findings, on the 73rd anniversary of his death the Austrian Army raised a commemoration plaque at the place where Manning was murdered.